Catholic Schoolhouse Tour 2 Week 2

 - This week when you go to an extra daily mass, focus on the words the priest says during the liturgy of the Eucharist.
 Sound familiar?

 - Last week I introduced some jump-rope rhymes as an activity for practicing your skip counting.
 It’s one of those things you might skip over as a homeschooler that your public school counter parts might learn on the recess field.
 See if your kids can come up with a rhyme that matches a topic in the tourguide this week.
 You could even have a contest in your CSH program to see who can come up with the neatest jump roping rhyme.
 Here’s another one I made up:

 - I found some free printable skipcounting worksheets at Confessions of a Homeschooler.

-- You can check out my ideas for practicing your skip counting by 4’s and 5’s on the Year 1 Week 2 post also.
+- You can check out my ideas for practicing your skip counting by 4’s and 5’s on the Tour 1 Week 2 post also.
 Another one is to skip count the wheels on your matchbox cars!

 This week learn what nouns are!
 Use the written word to make a picture– using nouns to ‘draw’ your picture.
 Here’s an example:

 What ‘picture’ can your student ‘draw?’
 Get creative and ‘draw’ underwater scenes, mountain scenes, or illustrate something from the history timeline this week!

 - Fill out the music notebooking page again this week and focus on the Mridangam!

 - This youtube video shows a senior at Kalamazoo College (back in 2007) give an explanation of the different sounds produced on the mridangam, as well as a performance on it.
 Pretty cool!